-If your only experience with Morocco is the movie Casablanca, then you’re missing out on one of the Middle East’s gems.
+If your only experience with Morocco is the movie Casablanca, then you’re missing out on one of the region’s gems.

-Morocco borders the Atlantic Ocean in Northern Africa.
+Although not technically in the Middle East, Morocco does border the nearby Atlantic Ocean in Northern Africa.
 Seaside cities are common in Morocco, but Tangier is one of the most popular for a reason.
 The quaint city is full of history and beauty while maintaining a European feel.